hectormatos2011/iOSContextualMenu/README.md

 ## License

-iOSLongPressContextualMenu is available under the MIT license.
+iOSContextualMenu is available under the MIT license.
 See the LICENSE file for more info.